INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 - Organizational structure diagram for the current year, PDF format, approved;

-- Certificate of registration, rus/kaz, PDF with egov;
+- Certificate of registration, Russian/Kazakh, PDF from egov;

-- Licenses for medical/pharmaceutical activities with applications for everything from egov;.
+- Licenses for medical/pharmaceutical activities with appendices for everything from egov;.

 - Charter, PDF format;